 The workshop focused on understanding the new math standards and sharing current implementation strategies, followed by experimenting with mathematics learning in the museum space.
 Each teacher created and prototyped a museum tour to implement with their students at Mingei International Museum, supporting a math lesson/project that would take place back in their classroom.
 The tour was lead by a museum docent based on the outline created by the teacher.

-The tours were designed using work that was currently on view at the Museum as part of the exhibition, SELF-TAUGHT GENIUS – Treasures from the American Folk Art Museum, an exhibition that included works on loan from the American Folk Art Museum in New York.
+The tours were designed using work that was currently on view at the Museum as part of the exhibition, watch SELF-TAUGHT GENIUS – Treasures from the American Folk Art Museum, an exhibition that included works on loan from the American Folk Art Museum in New York.

 The first tour was created for a 3rd/4th/5th combination class at The Museum School, created by the teacher Emily Watson.
 The students were studying geometry, so the tour focuses on looking at architectural models within the exhibition using Common Core geometry vocabulary.
 Some of the term they explored in the Museum space included: quadrilateral, area, parallel/perpendicular lines, symmetry and vertex.